DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDeploymentByImage.md

 - When there are multiple containers in a single instance, please make sure that the ports used by the containers do not conflict, otherwise the deployment will fail.

-## Mirror creation
+## Image creation

-Follow the steps below to create a stateless payload using mirroring.
+Follow the steps below to create a stateless payload using image.

 ### Basic information configuration